input-output-hk/hermes/docs/src/architecture/08_concepts/document_sync/protocol_spec.md

 * docs or manifest MUST be present (exactly one of them).
 * ttl SHOULD be present when manifest is used; responders MUST keep manifest blocks available for at least ttl seconds.

+Prefix-depth selection for bucketization

+* To keep diff sizes predictable, responders partition candidate CIDs by the first d bits of `BLAKE3-256(CIDv1-bytes)` (prefix buckets).
+* Depth d is chosen based on the responder’s document count `N` to target ≤ 64 items per bucket until a maximum depth is reached:
+  * Compute `d_req = ceil(log2(max(1, N / 64)))`.
+  * Set `d = min(15, max(1, d_req))`.
+    * Minimum depth 1 (root plus two buckets).
+    * Maximum depth 15 (root plus 32k buckets); beyond 15, buckets may exceed 64 items.
+* When a manifest is used, the chosen `d` MUST be recorded in the manifest as `prefix_depth` so receivers can reason about bucket sizing and structure.
+* Bucketization only affects grouping/chunking for transfer; receivers still fetch/pin CIDs and update their SMT normally.

 **Processing:**

 * Requesters fetch+pin any CIDs listed inline or in the diff manifest, update SMT, and check parity.